-Zero to One is a book on the mindsets of unicorn entrepreneurship.
-Because there is no guide to being a successful entrepreneur, says the author Peter Thiel, but the mindsets will always apply.
+Zero to One is a book on the mindsets of disruptive entrepreneurship.
+Peter Thiel, the author, says that mindsets come first because there is no guide to being a successful entrepreneur, but the mindsets will always apply.

 - Zero to One Summary

 - Chapter 1: The Challenge of The Future